bokub/vanity-eth/README.md

 First of all, visit [`git.io/veth`](https://git.io/veth)

-Enter the prefix of your choice below, then click 'generate' to start.
-You browser is going to generate a ton of random addresses until one of them starts with your prefix.
+Enter the prefix of your choice, then click 'generate' to start.
+Your browser is going to generate a ton of random addresses until one of them starts with your prefix.

 Once an address is found, you can reveal the private key, or click the 'save' button to download a password-encrypted keystore file.